AkaniX3/AkaniX3/urara/blogs/akasec_CTF_2024/+page.svelte.md

         res = (my_gcd(f1, f2).small_roots()[0] * 256) + k
         print(long_to_bytes(Integer(res))) # prints the flag
 ```

-We need to exploit a specific relationship between the plaintext messages encrypted as c1 and c2 under the same RSA modulus and small exponent e=5.
-It iterates over potential values of k, calculates the GCD of the resulting polynomials, and checks for non-trivial solutions that can be used to derive the plaintext.
+If the leading coefficient of the GCD is not 1, it indicates a potential solution. it uses the small_roots method to find the potential message.

 ```py
    if(my_gcd(f1, f2).coefficients()[0] != 1): # finds the potential
 ```

-If the leading coefficient of the GCD is not 1, it indicates a potential solution. it uses the small_roots method to find the potential message, converts it to a readable format, and prints it.
+The message is converted into a readable format, and prints it.

 Flag: `AKASEC{be_on_the_right_side_of_history_free_palestine}`